JieRen98/rlkit-pmoe/README.md

 In addition, this repo includes the official implementation of Probabilistic Mixture-of-Experts (PMOE) on RLkit.
 Thanks to all the contributors of RLkit.

 Modify and run `examples/PMOEsac.py` to reproduce the experiment results of PMOE.
-All the package dependencies are the same as the origin RLkit.
+Package dependency is the same as the origin RLkit.

 Implemented algorithms:
  - Probabilistic Mixture-of-Experts (PMOE)